Ehsaanali/Ehsaanali.github.io/README.md

 # AI/ML Engineer
 ## Introduction
-I am a Lab Instructor and Researcher specializing in Artificial Intelligence.
-He/him.
+I am a Ph.D.
+Scholar at IRDL, CNRS UMR 6027, France, where I’m researching AI-driven Digital Twin systems for failure diagnosis and predictive maintenance in tidal energy turbines.
+My current work focuses on integrating machine learning, signal processing, and computer vision to improve energy efficiency and enable intelligent monitoring solutions in renewable marine systems.

-I recently completed my Master of Science in Artificial Intelligence from FAST NUCES Islamabad, graduating as a gold medalist with a CGPA of 3.7/4.
-During my time at FAST NUCES, I served as a Lab Instructor, teaching courses such as Artificial Intelligence, Data Mining, Data Structures, and Computing Fundamentals, which allowed me to share my passion for AI with aspiring students.
+I hold a Master’s degree in Artificial Intelligence (CGPA 3.7/4) from FAST NUCES Islamabad and a Bachelor’s in Software Engineering from SZABIST Islamabad.
+During my master’s, I explored areas such as deep learning, advanced machine learning, big data, AI mathematics, and image processing.
+My thesis focused on deepfake detection using lighting inconsistencies in retinal and facial movements, blending computer vision with multimedia forensics.

-I also worked as a Research Assistant at the AIM Lab, contributing to projects in deep learning, image processing, and multimedia forensics.
-My primary research interests lie in deep learning, big data analytics, and cloud security, with a focus on developing scalable AI frameworks and innovative solutions for real-world challenges.
+Technically, I am a PIAIC Certified Artificial Intelligence Developer and a Microsoft Certified Python Expert, with hands-on expertise in TensorFlow, PyTorch, Keras, NumPy, Pandas, and Scikit-Learn.

-Feel free to connect if you'd like to discuss AI research, teaching methodologies, or potential collaborations!
+I am passionate about bridging research with real-world applications, especially in renewable energy, AI, and intelligent systems.
+Through innovation and collaboration, I aspire to contribute solutions that are sustainable, scalable, and human-centered.

 #### Technical Skills: Python, Machine learning, Deep Learning, Image processing, Deepfake detection, LLM, Generative AI
 #### Tool/libraries: SQL, Django, Tensorflow, PyTorch, OpenCV, C, C++, NLTK